jupyter-book/mystmd/docs/execute-notebooks.md

 ## Skip particular code-cells

 Sometimes, you might have a notebook containing code that you _don't_ want to execute.
 For example, you might have code-cells that prompt the user for input, which should be skipped during a website build.
 MyST understands the same `skip-execution` cell-tag that other Jupyter Notebook tools (such as Jupyter Book) use to prevent a cell from being executed.

-Using the {myst:directive}`code-cell` directive, the `skip-execution` tag can be added as follows:
+For [Markdown notebooks using the {myst:directive}`code-cell` directive](notebooks-with-markdown.md#code-cell), the `skip-execution` tag can be added as follows:

 ````markdown
 ```{code-cell}